-LG Revolution slated to hit Verizon on May 26th, too [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+LG Revolution slated to hit Verizon on May 26th, too [UPDATED]Alex Wagner - Editorial Director of News and Content

 The Samsung DROID Charge may have just officially re-launched this past weekend, but it looks like Verizon won't be waiting long to push its third LTE-enabled smartphone out the door.
 According to a leaked document that originated over at Droid-Life, the LG Revolution, complete with a new black backside, will be joining the Sony Ericsson Xperia PLAY and quite possibly the Motorola DROID X2 in Verizon's lineup beginning May 26th.
 If you need a spec refresher, the Revolution features a 4.3-inch 800x480 display, 1GHz Snapdragon processor, 5-megapixel camera with LED flash and 720p video capture, 1.3-megapixel front-facing camera, a 16GB microSD card preinstalled, Netflix preloaded onto the device, and Android 2.2 running beneath a custom, Bing-ed out LG UI.